About the Writing Center

 All students need to learn to write in new ways at the college level.
 Writing is closely linked to ways of learning and disciplinary-specific methods of inquiry.
 Although there are some common features of good academic writing that apply to everyone, there are also particular ways of writing that students have not learned in high school.
 Because Union College believes that good writing is essential to learning, we offer support to students as they learn to express their ideas effectively and appropriately at the college level.
-We can also help you improve writing problems that detract from your credibility as a thinker and scholar.
+We can also help you address writing problems that detract from your credibility as a thinker and scholar.

 - What is a typical tutoring session like?

 - Who comes to the Writing Center?

-Unlike other services, the Writing Center is is here to serve everyone in the Union College community.
+The Writing Center is is here to serve everyone in the Union College community.
 Every student is a writer at Union College.
 And every writer benefits from feedback to improve writing.
 We take writing seriously.
 But we respect writers (we are writers too!).
 And we respect the difficulty and the complexity of the writing and thinking process.
 Typically students who come to visit us want to do well in their studies and are convinced that the Writing Center is a valuable resource for all students.
-Remember that the writing consultants are hired not only because they are good writers, but because they are friendly, helpful people.
+Remember that the Writing Center Tutors are hired not only because they are good writers, but because they are friendly, helpful people.
 They are trained to help you learn.